Skip to site navigation Skip to main content Skip to footer site map

 VA has effective services to support many paths to healing from the impact of MST.
 Services are recovery-oriented and tailored to your needs.
 Treatment may involve addressing immediate health and safety concerns, learning more about how MST affects people, focusing on strategies for coping with challenging emotions, or, for individuals who are ready, talking more about memories of the MST experience(s).

 VA believes in MST survivors and stands ready to help in their recovery.
-Every VA health care facility has an MST Coordinator who can answer any questions you might have or help you access services.
+Every VA health care facility has an MST Coordinator who can answer any questions you might have and help you access services.

 • All VA health care facilities and many VA community-based outpatient clinics have providers who are knowledgeable about treatment for difficulties related to MST.